 Reblooming Shrubs for the Home Garden

-New Introductions and old favorite shrubs
+New Introductions and Old Favorite Shrubs

-Some of the most exciting garden introductions of recent years are reblooming shrubs.
-Much like hybrid roses, which can repeat bloom throughout the summer when cut back after flowering, there are now several shrub hybrids which are capable of the same thing.
+Some of the most exciting garden introductions of recent years are re-blooming shrubs.
+Much like hybrid roses, which can repeat bloom throughout the summer when cut back after flowering, there are now several shrub hybrids that are capable of the same thing.
 Instead of the typical peak of bloom in spring or summer alone, these plants keep right on adding color, fragrance, and enjoyment to the yard.
 Those who are planting new shrubs can consider these specimens.

 Lilacs are actually small trees.
 Some are shrubby, but many older types can exceed 15 feet in height if left to grow.
 Their fragrant flowers traditionally come in pink, blue, lavender, and white, with doubles called “French lilacs.”
 Long a staple of the late spring garden, they are some of the most hardy bloomers, growing even in US zone 3, which can reach -40 below zero Fahrenheit.

-Re-bloomers becoming available in the trade include the patented and trademarked ‘Bloom-a-Thon’ series, and ‘Encore’ series.
+Re-bloomers becoming available in the trade include the patented and trademarked "Bloom-a-Thon" series, and "Encore" series.
 Available in single red, white, lavender and pink doubles, they are said to provide 20 weeks of flowers.
 They have also been bred to be compact in habit.
-The lavender variety is the tallest at 4 1/2 feet when mature, with the white at 2 1/2 feet.
+The lavender variety is the tallest at 4-1/2 feet when mature, with the white at 2-1/2 feet.

-More recent summer rebloomers include new varieties of big leaf hydrangea (H.macrophylla), zones 6 to 9.
+More recent summer re-bloomers include new varieties of big leaf hydrangea (H.macrophylla), zones 6 to 9.
 Their flowers are typically the rounded, “mophead” type.
 Partial shade is fine for them.
-In the past, while these hydrangeas were plant hardy, their flowers were less so…since they bloomed on old growth, if that growth was injured, no flowers that year.
-Sometimes adequate snow cover or milder temperatures allowed for a good blooming, but often harsh low temperatures, late hard frosts or lack of snow cover meant that the old growth died back, and there went that year’s flowers in zone 6.
+In the past, while these hydrangeas were plant hardy, their flowers were less so; since they bloomed on old growth, if that growth was injured, no flowers that year.
+Sometimes adequate snow cover or milder temperatures allowed for a good blooming, but often harsh low temperatures, late hard frosts, or lack of snow cover meant that the old growth died back, and there went that year’s flowers in zone 6.

-More kinds of hydrangeas
+More Kinds of Hydrangeas

-Spireas and weigelas
+Spireas and Weigelas

-Newer weigelas are more compact than the old fountains of foliage that the Victorians grew, and provide even more color.
-The hybrid ‘Wine and Roses’ shows deep pink flowers atop dark purple leaves.
-‘Ghost’ has pale yellow green foliage and dark red flowers in abundance.
-‘Sonic Bloom’ is another series of brightly-flowered red and pink weigelas, some variegated.
-These should be excellent plants for a sunny spot that needs a pop of color, and all reach 4 to 5 feet tall.
+Newer weigelas are more compact than the old fountains of foliage that the Victorians grew and provide even more color.
+The hybrid "Wine and Roses" shows deep pink flowers atop dark purple leaves.
+"Ghost" has pale yellow green foliage and dark red flowers in abundance.
+"Sonic Bloom" is another series of brightly flowered red and pink weigelas, some variegated.
+These should be excellent plants for a sunny spot that needs a pop of color, and all reach four to five feet tall.

 Abelia (zone 6) will start blooming with small tubular pink flowers later in the summer and continue happily until hard frost.
 Small Potentilla (zone 2) blooms in several colors in bright, well-drained situations.
 Daphne caucasica (zone 5) has dark green foliage, and small white starry flowers that persist throughout the summer.
-Though unfamiliar to many now, Indigofera (zone 6b) is a promising small shrub with lavish pink pea-like flowers that are said to repeat.
+Although unfamiliar to many now, Indigofera (zone 6b) is a promising small shrub with lavish pink pea-like flowers that are said to repeat.